Rank of a Matrix

 FAQs on Rank of a Matrix

-What is Rank of a Matrix?
+What is the Definition of Rank of a Matrix?

 The rank of a matrix is the number of linearly independent rows or columns in it.
 The rank of a matrix A is denoted by ρ (A) which is read as "rho of A".
 For example, the rank of a zero matrix is 0 as there are no linearly independent rows in it.